edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-08-22-restaurant-managers-training-program.md

 A [training needs analysis](/blog/training-needs-analysis/) can help streamline and tailor your learning programs, and help you conserve resources to focus on the most important aspects of your training.

-### Step 4: Design your training with the best tools
+### 4. Design your training with the best tools

 Maybe you are used to a clunky manual with grease-stained pages that hides somewhere near the walk-in, but times are changing.
 The best tools for the fast-paced restaurant world might include:

-* Just-in-time solutions like [microlearning](/blog/microlearning/) for focused bits of information in [different formats](/blog/types-of-microlearning/)
+* Just-in-time solutions like microlearning for focused bits of information in [different formats](/blog/types-of-microlearning/)
-* [Gamification](/blog/gamification-in-elearning/) to keep employees engaged, focused, and learning (great for the competitive millennial workforce!)
+* [Gamification](/blog/gamification-in-elearning/) to keep employees engaged, focused, and learning
 * [mLearning](/blog/what-is-mlearning/) to make changes to your training materials whenever you need to on a tablet or smartphone
 * [eLearning](/blog/advantages-of-elearning/) that caters to a mix of senior employees, interns straight out of college, and mid-career changers

 Digital tools can make your restaurant manager training program fast, effective, and affordable.
 Which tool you choose depends on your goals, your employees, where they'll be taking the training, and the information being delivered.

-### Step 5: Begin on Day One
+### 5. Begin on Day One

 Day One, the first day a new manager joins your company, is the best time to start their training.

 Onboarding practices should include the expectation that new managers will receive thorough restaurant manager training for your company, even if they already have experience in other restaurants.

-### Step 6: Step back and take a look
+### 6. Step back and take a look

 Evaluating your completed restaurant management training program is your final step.
 How is it working?
 Are you meeting your goals?
 What needs to be tweaked, changed, or otherwise improved?
 Your training program should be as dynamic as your restaurant.

 ## Which topics should I cover?

-To make sure your restaurant managers training program is hitting all the high notes, developing a restaurant manager training checklist can help.
+To make sure your  program is hitting all the right notes, developing a restaurant manager training checklist can help.

-Important items should include training on:
+Any restaurant manager training course should cover (at a minimum):

 * Employee conflict
 * Food safety and food waste